 When you base your testing plan on insights about what really matters to your visitors, you ensure that you’re running tests that really matter and that have the best chance of improving conversions, rather than simply guessing at what the data means.
 With the three pieces in place, your conversion optimization program will finally start to deliver on its promise, leading to better performance from your website and an improved user experience that addresses visitor needs.

 If you want to learn more about conversion rate optimization, check out Qualaroo’s Guide to Conversion Rate Optimization.
+BigCommerce also offers a helpful guide to Ecommerce Conversion Rate Optimization.
 And if you’ve had any big wins recently with A/B testing, share them in the comments.